I currently work at the Kurt Gödel Research Center at the University of Vienna

 sets with large continuum.
 26 pages.
 (2016)

 - Compactness of maximal eventually different families.
 (2017) 9 pages.
-To appear in Bulletin of the London Mathematical Society.
+Bulletin of the London Mathematical Society.

 - (joint with Philipp Schlicht, Thilo Weinert and Sandra Uhlenbrock) Variations of the Lebesgue density theorem.